emfcamp/medical-stats/README.md

 php process-pull.php --input /path/to/EMF20XX
 ```

-This will move all the encrtypted forms into `combined`, and create a flatfile database in `stats-data` of PRF objects for later use.
+This will move all the encrypted forms into `combined`, and create a flatfile database in `stats-data` of PRF objects for later use.
 These should not contain any personal data, but may need further anonimisation at the next step if the First Aider has included names in the free-text fields.